VlachosGroup/nextorch/docs/source/user/introduction.rst

 Prior Works
 ===============

-Machine learning and scientific research communities have developed several BO (kriging) software tools and most of them have interfaces in Python.
+Machine learning and scientific research communities have developed several software tools for BO (and its close variant from geostatistics - kriging).
+Most of them have interfaces in Python.
 We curate a list of open-source BO packages and provide further discussions in `our paper`_.

 Their documentation pages can be found at: